Arena México

 Arena México is an indoor arena in Mexico City, Mexico, located in the Colonia Doctores neighborhood in the Cuauhtémoc borough.
 The arena is primarily used for professional wrestling, shows promoted by the promotion Consejo Mundial de Lucha Libre (CMLL).
-The building is called the "cathedral of lucha libre".
+The building is called the "cathedral of lucha libre mexicana".
 Arena México has a seating capacity of 16,500 when configured for professional wrestling or boxing events.
 The current building was completed in 1956, built by Salvador Lutteroth, owner of CMLL at the time and is the largest arena built specifically for wrestling.
 The building was used as the venue for the boxing competition at the 1968 Summer Olympics, and throughout the last half of the 20th century hosted several large boxing events.
 The arena also serves as the headquarters for CMLL.